How to beat the ads

 I haven’t bought any.
 But the happy result is that now, all of my browser’s banner ads show pictures of elegant, brown, leather or faux-leather shoes.
 This is more pleasing to have in the background than the usual eye-popping fare.

-It also has provided me with an idea for making the web advertisements on one’s computer less painful to view – assuming, of course, that one’s ad-blocker doesn’t already keep everything out.
+It also has sparked an idea for making the web advertisements on one’s computer less painful to view – assuming, of course, that one’s ad-blocker doesn’t already keep everything out.

-(1) You should choose something nice to look at.
+(1) One should choose something nice to look at.

-(3) But it should be something you have almost no desire to buy, so that it won’t distract you (much).
+(3) It should be something that one has almost no desire to buy, so that it won’t distract one (much).

-(4) Any one specimen should look like any other.
+(4) Any specimen should look like any other.

-(5) Corollary: the object should come in a standard color (muted, not garish).
+(5) Corollary: the object should come in a standard color.
+And this color must be muted, not garish.

 (6) Ideally, it should be a natural object.
 (Not a box of Brillo pads.
 Not a jug of laundry detergent.
 A transparent, full milk jug is better but not ideal; see, above, the third point.)